alexanderbatanov/safepay/README.md

 Objective of my [Insight Data Engineering](http://insightdataengineering.com/) project was to explore how companies like PayPal process large volumes transaction data in fast and safe manner.
 Not meeting these requirements could lead to negative consequences - either customers will flock or company's reputation is compromised.
 Meeting the requirements represents a technical challenge - time to evaluate compliance rules is bounded, yet all the rules need to be evaluated.

 For SafePay project I used [Venmo](https://venmo.com/) data.
-The 62G dataset had 6 years worth of transactions data.
+The 62G dataset had 6 years worth of transactions.
 I ran experiments on a 100 day subset (1/1/17-4/18/17) with 44M transactions.
 The data itself was rather simple: (transaction_datetime, from_party, to_party).

 The following business rules were codified:
-* **Safe:** If a Party conducted more than a predefined number (e.g. 30) of transactions in a given time interval (e.g. 1 day), or if transaction volume grew significantly (e.g. 3-fold) compared to previous time interval, the party is blacklisted
+* **Safe:** If a Party conducted more than a predefined number (30) of transactions in a given time interval (1 day), or if transaction volume grew significantly (3-fold) compared to previous time interval, the Party is blacklisted
 * **Fast:** If either Party is blacklisted, transaction is denied (and sent for further investigation)

-The second rule could be evaluated in real time, while the first rule requires batch data aggregation over time window.
-Quick analysis of dataset revealed that most Parties conducted less 3 transaction per day, with only a few senders pushing out more than a 100 payments.
-Such transactions would be denied by SafPay (until their validity is established, e.g. small business payroll).
+The second rule could be evaluated in real time, while the first rule requires batch data aggregation over a time window.
+Quick analysis revealed that most Parties conducted less than 3 transaction per day, with only a few pushing out more than a 100.

-## Stack
+## Technology Stack

-The business problem called for both real-time and batch operations, and **Spark** was a natural choice as a processing engine that supports streaming, data partitioning and parallelized data aggregation.
-Spark would also allow to extend business rules with machine learning algorithms via MLlib and payment graph computation via GraphX.
-Assuming that processing transactions from multiple channels (e.g. mobile, web, POS) is centralized and no transaction routing is required, **Kafka** with its ability to handle extremely high throughput was chosen a messaging platform. **Cassandra** database was selected for its ability to support fast writes into memory cache.
+**Spark** was a natural choice for a processing engine.
+It supports streaming, data partitioning and parallel data aggregation (MapReduce).
+It is also possible to extend business rules with machine learning algorithms (MLlib) and payment graph processing (GraphX). **Kafka** with its ability to handle extremely high throughput was chosen a messaging platform. **Cassandra** was selected for its ability to support fast writes into memory cache.

 ![Data pipeline](diagrams/pipeline.png)